Multicultural Outreach & Recruitment

 A 30-minute admissions presentation

 MOR Group Visitations are offered throughout the regular UW academic year.
 We do not offer group tours during academic breaks, weekends and evenings.
-MOR Group Visitations are offered during the following days of the week during these set times:
+MOR Group Visitations are offered during the following days and times for Winter and Spring Quarter:

 We require at least two (2) weeks advance notice to coordinate a visitation.
 We will be in contact with you to coordinate your visit within five (5) business days of your initial request.